Kullaskee/roblox-tilt-trophy/README.md

 3d printable Roblox tilt trophy, because Roblox stopped sending these out.

-I have 100+ games that qualify for one, so I wanted to recreate it.
+I wanted to recreate it.
 Made in Blender using photos of my trophy with a ruler to get it as close as possible.
+Too lazy to buy a digital scanner or digital calipers

 ![Trophy preview](previews/assembled.png)